 Credit: Natasha Dillinger

 Looking for an outdoor holiday outing with kids this winter?
-Swap your sleigh for a ferry (enjoy the lack of peak-season crowds!) and hop over to Bloedel Reserve on Bainbridge Island for its Winter in the Woods experience for families.
+Swap your sleigh for a ferry (enjoy the lack of peak-season crowds!) and sail over to Bloedel Reserve on Bainbridge Island to enjoy its charming Winter in the Woods experience for families.

-Bloedel Reserve is a beautiful 150-acre green space situated on the north end of Bainbridge Island.
+Bloedel Reserve is a beautiful 150-acre greenspace situated on the north end of Bainbridge Island.
 The grounds include manicured gardens, natural Northwest landscapes and forest.
-The reserve debuted Winter in the Woods last year and it's back for a second season, running Dec.
-4, 2021, to Jan.
-9, 2022.
+The reserve debuted Winter in the Woods in 2020, and it’s back for a third season, operating Dec.
+1, 2022, to Jan.
+8, 2023.

 We showed up at Bloedel Reserve almost on schedule for our prebooked Winter in the Woods time slot.
 I chose a weekday morning to avoid crowds, and the parking lot was only about half full.

 Into the woods

-After donning our rain gear for puddle play, we headed off to explore.
-Sturdy strollers could handle most parts of the trail, which alternates between pavement and mulch and covers about a mile through the highlights of the reserve space.
+After donning our rain gear in anticipation of puddle play, we headed off to explore.
+Sturdy strollers could handle most parts of the trail, which alternates between pavement and mulch, and covers about a mile through the highlights of the reserve space.

 Charming snow people, mushrooms and reindeer greeted us around every corner.
 Crafted out of fallen trees and greenery from around the grounds (we also noticed a couple of live deer munching on grass), these characters clearly got the creative juices flowing in the staff who created them.
 I especially liked the hula dancers with cedar-bough skirts and the carolers wearing birch-bark fascinators.

 My daughter enjoyed counting how many different colors of gloves the snow people were wearing, while my toddler son was delighted by surprise snow people peeking out beside the reflection pool and Japanese guesthouse.
 Trail features such as water views, bridges and a birch grove helped keep them interested in between stops.

-Those of us craving human connection from a distance will appreciate the Community Wishing Tree stationed near the main residence.
+The Community Wishing Tree is stationed near the main residence.
 Families can stop by a mailbox to grab an individually wrapped wooden ornament and pencil.
 We wrote our holiday wishes on the ornaments and then placed them on the tree.